Accessing data from the Human Cell Atlas (HCA)

 $ `_sample_name` <chr> "BPH340PrSF_Via___transition zone of…

-A note on the piping operator
+A tangent on the pipe operator

 The vignette materials provided by CuratedAtlasQueryR show the use of the ‘native’ R pipe (implemented after R version 4.1.0).
 For those not familiar with the pipe operator (|>), it allows you to chain functions by passing the left-hand side as the first argument to the function on the right-hand side.
 It is used extensively in the tidyverse dialect of R, especially within the dplyr package.